anasbousselham/react-easy-paginate/README.md

 ## Demo

 Read the code of [demo/demo.jsx][1].
-You will quickly understand how to make `react-easy-paginate` work with a list of objects.
+You will quickly understand how to make `rc-easy-paginate` work with a list of objects.

 ## License